Elin Topuzakov: Levski Sofia – 2nd spell

 On 5 July 2009, Topuzakov returned Levski Sofia.
 Elin signed a 2-years contract.
 He took number 11, which at that time was worn by Georgi Hristov, but Hristov stepped it back to Topuzakov.

 During 2009/2010 season, the Levski's team started their European campaign with 9:0 (on aggregate) in the second Qualifying round of Champions League against UE Sant Julià.
 Topuzakov re-debut for Levski on 21 July 2009 in the second match of the 2nd Qualifying round of UEFA Champions League, where Levski beaten the team of UE Sant Julià.
 The result of the match was 0:5 with a guest win for Levski.
 On the next round, Levski Sofia faced FK Baku.
 The blues eliminated the team from Azerbaijan with 2:0 (on aggregate).
 In the play-off round Levski was eliminated by Debreceni VSC with 4:1 (on aggregate).
 However, Levski qualified for UEFA Europa League.

 In 2009/2010 season, after couple of bad games and results, Levski however achieved qualifying for UEFA Europa League becoming 3rd in the final ranking.

 Hapoel Ramat Gan Givatayim

 On 10 August 2010 he and his teammate Dimitar Telkiyski once again relocated to Israel, to join Hapoel Ramat Gan.

 Managerial career

-In March 2014, Topuzakov was unveiled as the new manager of Levski Sofia when Antoni Zdravkov stepped down (mainly due to health reasons).
+In March 2014, Topuzakov was unveiled as the new manager of Levski Sofia when Antoni Zdravkov stepped down (mainly for health reasons).

 On 16 June 2017 he was announced as the new manager of Arda Kardzhali, following PSI Group's acquisition of the club.
 He was released from his duties in late August 2018.
 In October 2019, Topuzakov joined Georgi Dermendzhiev's coaching staff, becoming assistant manager of Bulgaria.